storesafe/cordova-sqlite-storage/README.md

 ## Professional support

-Professional support is available, please contact <info@litehelpers.net>.
+Professional support is available, you may contact: <info@litehelpers.net>

 # Unit tests